hanggrian/minimal-dark-theme/docs/GENERATOR_GUIDE.md

 ### -m MARKDOWN

 Relative path to the markdown file under the repository.
-This flag is optional, leaving it empty will use repository's default README file.
+This flag is optional, leaving it empty will result in using repository's default README file.

 ### --clearoutput